Get involved in the planning process as it develops from early 2020 to mid-2021:

 A Groundwater Sustainability Agency (GSA) is one or more local governmental agencies that implement the provisions of SGMA.
 A local agency is defined as one that has water supply, water management or land management authority.
 The primary purpose of a GSA under SGMA is to develop and implement a Groundwater Sustainability Plan (GSP) or Alternative Plan to achieve long-term groundwater sustainability.

 The first requirement of SGMA was to form a GSA by June 2017.
 The Coachella Valley Water District, Desert Water Agency, Coachella Water Authority, and Indio Water Authority each submitted application materials to become a GSA for different portions of the Subbasin that overlap their service area.
-Since establishing as GSAs, those four water agencies have worked together as the Indio Subbasin Management Committee to implement SGMA requirements.
+Since establishing as GSAs, those four water agencies have worked together to implement SGMA requirements.
 See map below for more information on the service area of each agency within the Subbasin.

 Under SGMA, GSAs are empowered to utilize a number of new management tools to achieve groundwater sustainability, such as: